iad-os/nightswatch/README.md

 id_token: <string>
 refresh_token: <string>
 expires_in: <number>
-expires_at: <number> Access token expiration timestamp, represented as the number of seconds sincthe epoch (January 1, 1970 00:00:00 UTC).
+expires_at: <number> Access token expiration timestamp, formed by the number of seconds since the epoch (January 1, 1970 00:00:00 UTC).
 session_state: <string>
 other properties may be present and they'll be passthrough available on the TokenSet instance
 ```